® Things career powersports mechanics know that user forum "experts" do not

 16. Don't use dime store (bargain table) screwdrivers

-17. Know that Honda valves from the 60s through the early 80s cannot be refaced
+17. Know that Honda valves up through the mid-80s cannot be refaced

 18. Are aware that Honda's replacement valve guides are oversize